AniruddhaShukla/apple-dev-blogging/_posts/2025-04-21-show-hide-views-in-swiftui.markdown

 ---
 layout: post
 title:  "How to Hide a View/Button in SwiftUI"
-date:   2025-04-21 22:53:00 -0700
+date:   2025-04-20 22:53:00 -0700
 categories: swiftui
 tags: tips
 ---

-When developing SwiftUI applications, you'll often encounter scenarios where you need to make a view, like a `Text`, `Image`, or even a `Button`, disappear from the screen.
+You'll often encounter scenarios where you need to make a view, like a `Text`, `Image`, or even a `Button`, disappear from the screen.
 If you're coming from UIKit, you might instinctively look for an `isHidden` property.
 However, SwiftUI, at least at the time of writing, doesn't offer a direct equivalent in the same way.
 Instead, one of the primary methods to achieve this is by using the `.opacity()` modifier.

 The `.opacity()` modifier allows you to control the transparency of a view.
 By setting its value to `0.0`, you can make a view completely invisible, effectively hiding it from the user.